-Wednesday December 2, 2015
+Wednesday, December 2, 2015

-Yallingup reef is a very nice left hand break and I did manage to get a few 3 to 4 foot waves that provided a good 150 metre ride.
+Yallingup reef is a very nice left-hand break and I did manage to get a few 3 to 4-foot waves that provided a good 150-metre ride.

 I was just a little disappointed that it didn’t really turn on while I was there.
 Another great spot for a surf all the same.

-Sunday November 22, 2015
+Sunday, November 22, 2015

 What can I say about this great Aussie surf destination – WOW I can now say I have surfed this iconic wave.

-Spent five days here but when we first arrived it was only small – 2 to 3 foot and that was fun, but over night the swell rolled in and the sets were up to 8 feet.
-Now to me that’s pretty big.
+Spent five days here but when we first arrived it was only small – 2 to 3 foot and that was fun, but overnight the swell rolled in and the sets were up to 8 feet.
+Now to me, that’s pretty big.

-I did managed to catch a few and it did get the adrenalin flowing, but alas on my last day, I snapped my board when I had to bail off it to dive under a breaking wave.
+I did manage to catch a few and it did get the adrenalin flowing, but alas on my last day, I snapped my board when I had to bail off it to dive under a breaking wave.
 Rather my board than my back.
 And I wasn’t the only one, I saw a few get snapped while I was there, but it was definitely worth it.

-Make sure you get to this spot – just bring a back up.
+Make sure you get to this spot – just bring a backup.

-Tuesday 17 November, 2015
+Tuesday, 17 November, 2015

-Lights Beach, just south of at Denmark in the Great Southern region of Western Australia is another nice stretch of beach with crystal clear water.
+Lights Beach, just south of Denmark in the Great Southern region of Western Australia is another nice stretch of beach with crystal clear water.

-Thursday October 5, 2015
+Thursday, October 5, 2015

 Cactus Beach is found at Point Sinclair on the Eyre Peninsula just west of Ceduna.
-Head to Penong and turn left at the primary school, then after travelling along 21 kilometres of corrugated road you will come to the Point Sinclair Camping Ground and what a fantastic place.
+Head to Penong and turn left at the primary school, then after travelling along 21 kilometres of corrugated road, you will come to the Point Sinclair Camping Ground and what a fantastic place.

 We stayed there for five days and had four days of surf on three of the four breaks all within a kilometre – Backdoor, Cactus, Castles and The Caves.

-When you surf here you are surfing in pristine location and it is a little eerie with the threat of an attack from a great white getting the adrenalin going.
+When you surf here you are surfing in a pristine location and it is a little eerie with the threat of an attack from a great white getting the adrenalin going.

-I surfed the three to four foot, left hand break at Cactus with five guys and had some really nice long rides.
-Then surfed at Castles which is another left hand along the reef into the channel.
-Finally, The Caves – it breaks a few hundred meters off a rock groin, with waves well over six foot on a right hander.
+I surfed the three to four-foot, left-hand break at Cactus with five guys and had some really nice long rides.
+Then surfed at Castles which is another left-hand along the reef into the channel.
+Finally, The Caves – it breaks a few hundred meters off a rock groin, with waves well over six foot on a right-hander.

-So to any one who is down that way I urge you to take the drive down and you will have an absolute blast.
+So to anyone who is down that way I urge you to take the drive down and you will have an absolute blast.
 I hope to get back there again one day.

-Friday October 2, 2015
+Friday, October 2, 2015

-Situated in South Australia, between Victor Harbour and Cape Jervis – arrived at this beach and there was no one around, yet a nice little three foot left-hand break so I took the plunge and in I went.
+Situated in South Australia, between Victor Harbour and Cape Jervis – arrived at this beach and there was no one around, yet a nice little three-foot left-hand break so I took the plunge and in I went.

-Friday September 18, 2015
+Friday, September 18, 2015

 Arrived at Torquay, Victoria and spent a week there doing all the beach breaks in the area.
 Torquay Point and Jan Juc were really small while I was there so I didn’t worry about getting in.